jmstogsdill/ksu-esports-tournament-bot/README.md

 Return to the Discord developer portal link from the section where we generated a bot token, and under the “OAuth2” menu, select the “applications.commands” and “bot” scopes.
 Scrolling down to “Bot Permissions,” select “Administrator” under General Permissions.

 Then, below the scopes/bot permissions checklists, select “Guild Install,” and open the URL at the bottom of the menu in a new tab.
-This will display a prompt allowing you to add the Discord bot account to your server.
+This will display a prompt allowing you to add the Discord bot account to your server. **Once it has been added, go in your server's Roles settings and ensure that the bot's role (named the same as the app you created on the Discord dev portal) is above the Player and Volunter roles.**

 **Note for developers only**: granting this "Administrator" permission is generally not considered best practice in bot development.
 [In the future,](#simple--short-term-improvements) it should be changed to just the specific permissions the bot actually needs.